coolcarly/coolcarly.github.io/docs/life/cooking/sourdough/sourdough-starter.md

 With small scrapings remaining in the jar, I added 7 g of rye flour, 12 g of wholemeal flour and 34 g of water.
 Without thinking, I used the water from the bottle that I often feed from.
 However, I had put hot water in it a few hours prior (in a heat retaining bottle).
 The water was still hot!
 (50 °C or so).
 Oops!!
 It didn't seem to matter because it was bubbling as usual.

 ### *Day 28 Thursday 11 July 2024*
 The hot water didn't seem to matter as the yeast behaved as normal.
 I noticed in the morning that the yeast had already rose and fell, which was expected considering that it only took 4.5 hours to rise yesterday.
+At 5.30 pm, I fed 22 g of the starter with 38 g of rye, 48 g of wholemeal and 96 g of water.
+I've increased the feeding today as I plan to make bread dough tomorrow morning.
+Hopefully the rise is slower over the night.

 ## Outlook:
 - Since Day 1, the temperature has been average of 18.2 ± 1.2 (see Figure 1 below), with some days the dough being placed in a warmish area than room temperature.
 I believe that temperature has a large role in the activity of the yeast as in colder environments, it takes longer to grow.